irajPatel/Digital-Design-Convey-Life-Counter-FSM-/README.md

 # Digital-Design-Counter-FSM-
 This repository contains digital design projects focused on the implementation of Counters and Finite State Machines (FSM).
 These designs are written in Verilog, a hardware description language, and are simulated and verified using open-source tools.

-# Counters Simulation Project

 ## Overview

-This project contains Verilog code for simulating and synthesizing different types of digital counters.
+This project contains Verilog code for simulating and synthesizing different types of digital counters, FSM .
 The simulation process involves using open-source tools like **Iverilog**, **Yosys**, and **GTKWave**.

 ## Prerequisites